acdc-digital/Medex-MITP/README.md

 So, roll up your sleeves and dive into this project.
 Contribute your code, share your ideas, and help us make Medex even better.
 Together, we can make a difference in the world of healthcare.

 <h2>Some cool info in our latest daily-updates wiki:</h2>
+<h3> Tournament Champions!
+Milvus & Cohere 🧑🏼‍🚀 🚀 </h3>

+After a fun day of organizing and running an experimental evaluation tournament, we've come to find Milvus VectorStore and Cohere LLM to be the tools of choice for Medex.
+More details on these tournaments can be found in our daily-updates Wiki, and within the individual Tournament Results, https://github.com/acdc-digital/Medex-Public-MITP/wiki/LLM-Tournament and https://github.com/acdc-digital/Medex-Public-MITP/wiki/VectorStore-Tournament.

 <h4>ai-Utility and Langchain updates</h4>
 I found this cool website; [ai-utils] https://ai-utils.dev/concept/ which seems to have some integration information, and described as, "A TypeScript-first library for building AI apps, chatbots, and agents." on their Github page here: https://github.com/lgrammel/ai-utils.js.